Carl XVI Gustaf: Titles, styles, honours and arms

 Carl XVI Gustaf ended the centuries-old traditional style "King of Sweden, the Goths and the Wends", instead choosing the simpler title "King of Sweden" (Sveriges konung).
 His personal motto is "For Sweden – with the times" (För Sverige – i tiden).

+Carl Gustaf and his immediate family who are royal do not use a surname.
+The national census, maintained by the Swedish Tax Agency, has only an asterisk (Carl Gustaf Folke Hubertus *) as their surname.

 Regnal name

 There have been only ten historical kings of Sweden named "Charles" (Carl).
-The numeral "sixteen" stems from an erroneous genealogy that includes fictitious kings, created by 16th-century writer Johannes Magnus.
+The numeral "sixteenth" stems from an erroneous genealogy that includes fictitious kings, created by 16th-century writer Johannes Magnus.

 Arms

 On his creation as Duke of Jämtland, Carl XVI Gustaf was granted an achievement of arms which featured the arms of Jämtland in base (these arms can be seen on his stallplate as knight of the Danish Order of the Elephant at Frederiksborg Palace).
 Since his accession to the throne, he has used the greater coat of arms of Sweden although he is still associated with the ducal title of Jämtland he held as a prince.